Foxit Software: Foxit Reader

 The company's first product, Foxit Reader, was released in 2004.
 It provides a way to view, create and sign PDF files, and add annotations to them.
 Foxit Reader 3.0 offers comparable functionality to Adobe Reader.
 Older versions were notable for their speed and small file sizes.
 Foxit released version 8.0 in 2016.
 The software is pre-installed on Windows PCs from HP, Acer, and ASUS.
 Foxit released version 9.0 in 2017.
 The software is available as a freeware download for PCs running Windows 7 (or later), MacOS and older versions of Linux.

+The Foxit installer was bundled with potentially unwanted programs like the Ask Toolbar and OpenCandy which installed the browser-hijacking malware Conduit.

+In July 2014, the Internet Storm Center reported that the mobile version for iPhone was transmitting unencrypted telemetry and other data to remote servers located in China despite users attempting to opt out of such data collection.

 Foxit PhantomPDF

 Foxit PhantomPDF, a multi-feature PDF editor, was released in 2008.
-Foxit PhantomPDF has an interface that holds many advanced, PDF editing and security features.
+Foxit PhantomPDF has an interface that holds many advanced PDF editing and security features.
 Foxit released version 8.0 in 2016.
 The software has been renamed from Foxit PhantomPDF to Foxit PDF Editor with the release of Foxit PDF Editor 11.0.0.49893 dated May 25, 2021.

 ConnectedPDF

 ConnectedPDF, released in 2016, extends the traditional portable document format by associating a unique identifier with each PDF, thereby enabling capabilities such as file update notifications, document locating and tracking, shared and synchronized review and mark-up, and remote digital rights management and protection.
 ConnectedPDF is not a stand-alone product.
-Functionality is embedded within some of Foxit’s PDF software products.
+Functionality is embedded within some of Foxit's PDF software products.
 ConnectedPDF is included in the latest releases of Foxit PhantomPDF (version ≥8), Foxit Reader (version ≥8) and Foxit MobilePDF (version ≥5).